tommyblue/ED-AFK-Notifier/README.md

-    debug = false # Print a log line for each new line in the journal file fighter = false # When true, send notification also for hull damage to the fighter shields = true # When true, send notification when shields state changes (up/down)
+    debug = false # Print a log line for each new line in the journal file fighter = false # When true, send notification also for hull damage to the fighter shields = true # When true, send notification when shields state changes (up/down) kills = true # When true, send notification on each new kill, including total reward earned (noisy!) silent_kills = true # When true, reduce noise for kill notification, sending a notification every 10 kills

 [telegram]
     token = "<bot token>"